Covering convex bodies and the Closest Vector Problem

 Indeed, let $q$ be a point in $\bd{K} \cap \left(p+(\delta - \epsilon)K\right)$, and let $L$ denote the two-dimensional linear plane spanned by $p, q$ and the origin $o$, see Figure~\ref{fig:smoothtangent}.
 Clearly, $L\cap T_p$ is a line, and there are two points on this line at distance $\delta$ from $p$.
 Let $s$ denote the point of these two which is on the same side of the line $op$ as $q$.
 That is, $s$ is a point on the lateral surface of the cone $\conv(0, B_p)$.
 By the assumption on the modulus of smoothness of $K$, we have $s^\prime:=s/\norm{s}$ is at distance at most $\epsilon$ from $s$ (a detailed computation of a similar fact is given below in this proof).
 Thus,

 Now, $L$ is a normed plane with unit circle $K\cap L$ and $p$ is a unit vector in $L$.
-It is a classical fact in the theory of normed planes \cite[Proposition~31]{martiniswanepoel} that as a point moves along the curve $K\cap L$ starting at $p$ and ending at $-p$, the distance (in the $K$-norm) of the moving point to $p$ is increasing.
+It is a classical fact in the theory of normed planes \cite[Proposition~31]{martiniswanepoel} that as a point moves along the curve $K\cap L$ starting at $p$ and ending at $-p$, the distance (w.r.t. $\|\cdot\|_K$) of the moving point to $p$ is increasing.
 Thus, by \eqref{eq:sisfar}, the arc of $K\cap L$ between $p$ and $s^\prime$ contains $q$, which yields that $q$ is in the cone $\conv(0, B_p)$, proving \eqref{eq:capscoverbd}.

 Next, instead of the cone $\conv(0, B_p)$, we will consider the cylinder

 Clearly, we have $\conv(0, B_p) \subseteq C_p$.

 We may assume that $\epsilon$ is of the form $\epsilon=\left(2^{k}-1\right)^{-1}$, where $k$ is a positive integer.
 For $i \in [k]$, consider the following slice of $C_p$: